CloudDelphi/RTC-Portal-VCL/README.md

   > https://github.com/DTkalcec/sdk-lite

-LITE edition of the RTC SDK includes everything required to compile RTC Portal components and Demos with Delphi for the Win32 platform.
-(some limitations apply, check RTC SDK *LITE* README for details)
+LITE edition of the RTC SDK includes everything required to compile RTC Portal components and Demos with Delphi for the Win32 platform (some limitations apply, check RTC SDK *LITE* README for details).

 B) RTC SDK *Starter* edition is available here:
   > http://www.realthinclient.com/download/